The ‘Gardening for Health and Wellbeing’ Program is offered nationally by Soil to Supper.

-At Soil to Supper we believe that everyone of all ages and abilities needs a connection with nature and to experience a sense of joy and the health benefits gained from gardening activities.
+At Soil to Supper we believe that everyone of all ages and abilities needs a connection with nature and to experience a sense of joy and the health benefits gained from gardening activities and growing fresh food.

-Gardening as therapy has been used for centuries to cultivate health and well-being in people with disabilities, illnesses, diseases, the young, the elderly and people recovering from surgery, stroke, heart attack and other health issues.
+Gardening as therapy has been used for years to cultivate health and wellbeing in people with disabilities, illnesses, diseases, the young, the elderly and people recovering from surgery, stroke, heart attack and other health issues.

-I am blessed to share my passion for gardening, my skills and knowledge in Horticulture, Permaculture and Horticultural Therapy and offer support to individuals and groups to create wellness throughout the community.Cath Manuel
+I am blessed to share my passion for gardening, my skills and knowledge in Horticulture and Horticultural Therapy to provide support to individuals and organisations to create wellness throughout the community.Cath Manuel

 “Horticultural Therapy is a process of using plants and gardening activities to promote health and well-being of people’s mind, body and spirit”

-Our program provides an organic and holistic approach to gardening and is customised for the needs of people with a disability, in aged care, dementia care, with mental health issues or recovering through rehabilitation.
+Our program provides an organic and sustainable approach to gardening and is customised for the needs of all people in care.

 We offer these services…

-An Onsite Consultation includes a review of your existing gardens and includes recommendations for garden locations and re-purposing of existing gardens, plus other suggestions for a sustainable, thriving garden.
+An Onsite Consultation includes a review of your existing gardens and includes recommendations for garden locations and re-purposing of existing gardens, growing fresh food onsite and other suggestions for a sustainable, thriving garden.

-Training Programs – As part of the Gardening for Health and Well-being Program, we offer specialised workshops to provide Occupational and Diversional Therapists, nurses, carers and others with the skills and knowledge required to deliver garden therapy to clients.
+Training Programs – As part of the Gardening for Health and Wellbeing Program, we offer specialised workshops to provide carers with the skills and knowledge required to deliver garden therapy to clients.

 Soil to Supper training programs provide the necessary skills for staff to deliver gardening activities, support a therapeutic garden and meets the standards for Professional Development within Aged Care.